raspberrypilearning/integer-classifier/en/step_7.md

 --- task ---

 Use your favourite image editing program to make a square black `jpg` or `png` file with a single white digit in it.
 Try different fonts, or draw the number yourself.
 Since this is a small model that you trained pretty quickly, it will be wrong quite often, but it's possible to build and train much more accurate models when they're needed.
-If you don't have an image editor, you can use a website like [autodraw.com](https://www.autodraw.com/), or can [download and install GIMP](https://www.gimp.org/downloads/).
+If you don't have an image editor, you can use a website like [autodraw.com](https://www.autodraw.com/), or [download and install GIMP](https://www.gimp.org/downloads/).

 --- /task ---